Nathane77/Base-JS/exo2/README.md

 });
 ```
-Then it gives the function to executre when a button in clicked, here it gets the style of the clicked button and applies it to the neutral square.
+Then it gives the function to execute when a button is clicked, here it gets the style of the clicked button and applies it to the neutral square.

 ## **if you have question about the project you can contact me on my **[linkedIn](https://www.linkedin.com/in/nassim-hammoudi-8a5235314/)**